canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "I can't imagine that's a fun thing to have in the background like, right now."

 "I mean, I'd stopped talking to them years before, there was a *very* messy breakup before that.
-But yeah, like, when I was a kid, I had this really good rabbi, like, you know all the jokes about how you ask three rabbis a question and get five answers, he was absolutely like that.
-Really represented the incredibly nerdy side of Judaism, where you're just constantly rules-lawyering God and he's like, haha, you got me, well played.
-So you can imagine how much I was into that.
-I'd bring him all these scifi thought experiments about vampires and stuff and he'd always give me a thought-out answer, it was great."
+So I wasn't exactly sorry to see them go.
+But yeah, like, my mum was actually a rabbi, and a really fucking awesome one, like, you know all the jokes about how you ask three rabbis a question and get five answers, she is the embodiment of that.
+She can give you all five without even having to think about it.
+Just the incredibly nerdy side of Judaism, where you're just constantly rules-lawyering God and he's like, haha, you got me, well played."

+"Damn!"

+"So you can imagine how much I was into that.
+I'd bring her all these scifi thought experiments about vampires and stuff and she'd always give me a thought-out answer, it was great."

 "Aw, that's so fucking cute.
-And yeah...
 I read about that stuff online sometimes. *Very* different from my experience."
 She stabbed the blunt end of the pencil against the notebook.

 "Yeah?"
+I scratched the back of her neck.

-"Yeah.
-Like, we only had cult-approved books, the only interpretation of anything was mostly learning what to say so I wasn't the one getting screamed at.
+"Yeah."
+Violet leaned into the scritches, closing her eyes.
+"Mmm.
+Like, we only had cult-approved books.
+The only interpretation of anything was mostly learning what to say so I wasn't the one getting screamed at.
 I don't know what I'd have thought if not for the internet."

 "Fucking hell, Violet."
 I pulled into as tight a hug as I could.
-Felt her shoulders, full of tension.
+Such tension in her shoulders.

 "Eh." she said, slightly muffled.
 "I put it all into my writing, you know.
 Let's not dwell on it.
 What changed for you?"

 "Mmm."
 I said.
 "I mean, well.
-After I got into my teens, and all the family shit went down...
-I kind of couldn't get into it anymore.
-It was only kinda later, when I started hanging out with, y'know, anarchists and such and got into history, learned about the Jewish Bund and all that, the whole radical tradition...
-I started thinking like no I should actually make this part of my life again.
+After I got into my teens and started transing, which was also when all the family shit went down...
+I started learning a lot about Palestinian history, right?
+I became, like, a real firebrand about it.
+And I also got into other weird online ideologies, the rats and all that.
+So I kind of couldn't get into religion anymore, too many stupid arguments with people.
+But I guess when she figured out what a dorky anarchist her kid was, my mum would tell me a lot about the other side of our history, the Jewish Bund and all that.
+The whole radical, anti-Zionist tradition...
+So, it took me a while, I kind of needed a time out, but eventually I started thinking like no I should actually make this part of my life again.
 Though I'm really half-assed with it, I'll be real."

+"Your mum sounds kind of awesome, honestly."

+"Yeah...
+I mean, she can be a bit intense.
+But she's legit."

 Violet nuzzled against my shoulder.
-"Do you like, believe in God? ...Don't answer if you don't want, that's a hell of a fucking question."
+"So, do you like, believe in God now? ...Don't answer if you don't want, that's a hell of a fucking question."

 "I mean, you're the philosophy nerd, Violet.
 Define 'God'."